This guide is intended to help new and returning students with common tasks that are necessary at the beginning of each

 Please verify that you are able to log in to your student account.
 You can reset your password by following directions here.
 If you can't remember your hint question and answer, please call or come to the Tech Commons for assistance.

 Please take a few minutes to sign up for emergency notifications.
-You can receive messages by email or text.
+You can receive messages by phone, email, or text.

 We use this service only to announce campus closures and delays, usually due to inclement weather, and distribute emergency notifications.
 Notifications are also posted to the institution's web page and as announcements to the MyFairmontstate portal.

 The library lab software can be accessed via our cloud environment.
 You can log into the cloud from many different types of devices such as desktops, laptops, tablets, and even smart phones from anywhere on or off campus.
 We can help you get this access setup on your device.

 There are computer labs on campus that are open for general student use.
 You can work on your course assignments, check your email, or just surf the internet.
 There are open access computers throughout the library, and the computer lab on the ground floor comes complete with a Starbucks that offers a variety of beverages and snacks.
-The Falcon Center has also has open access computers located on the 3rd floor across from the Cafeteria.
+The Falcon Center also has open access computers located on the 3rd floor across from the Cafeteria.

 We provide wireless internet connectivity from anywhere on campus.
 In addition to the wireless access, the residence halls have wired network ports in each room.
 Of course, all internet access is free of charge.

 FELIX (which is short for Falcon Electronic Information eXchange) provides you access to your student records and information.
 You will use FELIX to receive your grade reports, view your academic history, pay your tuition and fees, schedule your classes, etc.

-We provide free internet connectivity (wired only) in the Residence Halls for the XBox, Nintendo, and PlayStation game consoles.
+We provide free internet connectivity in the Residence Halls for the XBox, Nintendo, and PlayStation game consoles.